Coronavirus (Scotland) Act 2020: Time limit and renewal

-Part 1 of the Act expires on 30 September 2020, however Scottish Ministers can extend the act twice on a six-monthly basis.
-This can only be achieved through affirmation of the Scottish Parliament.
+Part 1 of the act expired on 30 September 2020, and it has become unnecessary after the Coronavirus pandemic.

 Debate

-The Act was developed by the Scottish Government on a cross-party basis to ensure maximum support.
+The act was developed by the Scottish Government on a cross-party basis to ensure maximum support.
 Concerns were raised at the prospect of removing the requirement of juries within judicial trials.
 This was accepted by the government and removed from the bill before passage.
-The Bill was passed unanimously.
+The bill was passed unanimously.

 Legislative history

-The bill was introduced to Parliament on 31 March 2020 as an Emergency Bill, with all three legislative stages completed the following day.
-The Bill was given Royal Assent and made law on 6 April 2020.
+The bill was introduced to Parliament on 31 March 2020 as an emergency bill, with all three legislative stages completed the following day.
+The bill was given royal assent and made law on 6 April 2020.